 Getting there

-O'Briens Crossing is located in the centre of the northern section of the park, along O'Briens Road.
+O'Briens Crossing is in the centre of the northern section of the park, along O'Briens Road.
 The crossing is located approximately 4km from the Greendale-Blackwood Road, with the turnoff approximately a 5km drive north of Greendale.
 The track into the crossing is quite good with sufficient access for 2WD's and caravans.

 About the region